vic-ma/howtodismantle.github.io/_posts/2025-03-25-SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.md

 ![image](/assets/2025-03-25/035.png)

-The same thing works when setting a date during record creation, with Building Blocks.
+The same thing works when setting a date during record creation, using Building Blocks.
 In the following example, we use a more technical format (`YYYY-MM-DD`):

 ![image](/assets/2025-03-25/036.png)

 ## Links to users

 By default, columns that contain references to SharePoint users come with a large JSON string that describes the user.
-This string includes the user's including the name, email address and many other things.
+This string includes the user's name, email address and many other things.

-If we only need the name, we can check the setting **Show user display name** in our data source.
-To get additional attributes of the user, we uncheck the setting.
+If we only need the name, we can enable the setting, **Show user display name**, in our data source.
+To get additional attributes of the user, we disable the setting.
 This is what a complete JSON string looks like:

 {% highlight json %}
 {